JaysFreaky/nixos/README.md

 Now for the fun part!
 To start the installation script from within the NixOS installer, run the following as root:

-`nix run github:JaysFreaky/nixos#setup --experimental-features "nix-command flakes""`
+`nix run github:JaysFreaky/nixos#setup --experimental-features "nix-command flakes"`

 ---
 ## Breakdown